Organic Recycling

 이 페이지를 다른 언어로 보려면, 아래 오른쪽 구석의 “언어 선택(Select Language)” 버튼을 클릭하십시오.

-From March 7 through April 1, 2022, Valley Vista Services delivered food pails to residents on their regular service days.
-Food pails include an informational brochure, a starter roll of compostable bags and a QR code to this instructional video.
-Residential organic recycling collection began Monday April 4, 2022.
+The City of Cypress, in partnership with Valley Vista Services, provides curbside organic waste collection.
+Residents received food pails with compostable bags, an informational brochure and a QR code to this instructional video.
+Residential organic recycling collection began in April of 2022.
 Click here to learn more about the program.

 Frequently Asked Questions